CraigYanitski/mescli/README.md

 cd mescli
 ```

-Then create some tests for your contribution and submit a pull request.
+Then implement a new process, create some tests for your contribution, and submit a pull request.
+I should be able to respond within a day :-)